Orthopedic Surgeons & Sports Medicine Specialists located in Benton, Cabot, Hot Springs Village, Little Rock, North Little Rock, & White Hall, AR

 Shoulder pain is a common musculoskeletal problem that affects millions of Americans.
 It usually resolves on its own, but if the pain lasts or gets worse, don't wait to seek treatment.
 At Martin Orthopedics, the team of board-certified, fellowship-trained physicians uses advanced methods of care to treat and relieve shoulder pain.
-To make an appointment at the office in Little Rock, North Little Rock, Hot Springs Village, Benton, Cabot, or White Hall, Arkansas, call or book online today.
+To make an appointment at the office in Little Rock, North Little Rock, Hot Springs Village, and Cabot, Arkansas, call or book online today.

 Shoulder pain is any stiffness, aching, or discomfort that affects one or both of your shoulder joints.
 Almost everyone experiences shoulder pain on occasion, due to wear-and-tear or an acute injury.
 Still, if your pain doesn’t respond to rest, ice, or other at-home treatments, visit the team at Martin Orthopedics.

 Common causes of shoulder pain include: